mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 Therefore, you can leverage the Postman API by making changes to your existing collections in private or team workspaces and then using the Postman API to update your public collections without having to toggle them private first.

-#### Set up easier authentication
+#### Set up guided authentication

 Lastly, auth issues tend to be one of the biggest blockers new users encounter when testing new APIs.
-You can simplify this process by leveraging Postman’s [easier authentication feature](/docs/sending-requests/authorization/authentication-for-public-apis/) to help guide your users to provision access when using your APIs.
+You can simplify this process by leveraging Postman’s [guided authentication feature](/docs/sending-requests/authorization/authentication-for-public-apis/) to help guide your users to provision access when using your APIs.

 You are able to configure authentication details for multiple APIs (as long as they have different URLs).